K T

 5. Monthly self-skin examinations

-• Use a hand mirror and full-length mirror to examine your back and the back of your legs.
+• Use a hand mirror and a full-length mirror to examine your back and the back of your legs.

 • Ask your hairdresser or a friend to look at your scalp.